dotlambda/metro-hd/website/index.md

 # The Game
 ![](images/splash.png){width=100%}

-We based our game on the Metroid Series, especially on Metroid Fusion.
+We based our game on the Metroid Series, especially on Metroid Fusion which is an action-adventure jump'n'run game.
-Thus we made this Logo, which is inspired by the actual Metroid Logo.

-So what is there to do in our Game?
+So what is there to do in our game?

 ![Fight against various Monster.](images/world2.png){width=50%}

-There are no less than 12 Monster types in our Game.
-At least one of them can be encountered in each Room and just like in the real Metroid the transition between levels happens by passing through doors, which can be opened by shooting them.
+There are no less than 8 monster types in our game.
+The protagonist faces at least one of them in each room and can kill them with his rockets or one of his bombs.

 ![Explore different Level layouts.](images/world3.png){width=50%}

-The Monsters you kill have a possibility to drop so called X-Parasites which can refill your ammunition, this is a reference to Metroid Fusion (X-Parasite right next to the Protagonist in the Picture).
-There is an infinite amount of levels to explore, meaning the game is endless.

 ![Rest in the Recharge Room.](images/world4.png){width=50%}

-Every fourth level there is a so called Recharge Room.
-There Energy and Ammunition can be refilled by standing in the Recharger in the middle of the Room.
+Before every fifth level, there is a so called recharge room, where the protagonist can refill his energy and ammunition.

 ![Fight bosses.](images/world5.png){width=50%}

-After the recharge room - so every fifth level - there will be a boss encounter in which one of the 4 bosses appear.
+After the recharge room there will be a boss encounter in which one of the 4 bosses appear.
-All the bosses have different moves, so none is like the other.
+All the bosses have different moves and abilities, so none is like the other.

 ![Achieve Power-Ups.](images/world6.png){width=50%}

-After successfully defeating a Boss Power-Ups are obtained.
-These will stay until death.
+After successfully defeating a boss the protagonist obstains a Power- Up.